-- A. If an instructor whose class will be missed due to an authorized absence has a prior requirement for students on that class day (e.g. a special visiting lecturer or a field trip), then the requirement established by that instructor shall take precedence over the authorized class absence.
-In a case such as this, it shall be the responsibility of the instructor whose class would be missed to confer with the faculty or staff member responsible for the approved field trip or co-curricular activity relative to this conflict. - B. The instructor's policy on the taking of quizzes or examinations shall not directly penalize a student who misses a quiz or examination due to an authorized class absence.
-The instructor may permit a student to make up such a quiz or examination or may not allow such a makeup, provided that the student is not directly penalized as a result of the instructor's decision. - C. If an instructor judges that a student is performing so poorly in class that it would not be wise for the student to take and authorized class absence, then the instructor shall discuss this judgment both with the student and the faculty or staff member in charge of the field trip or co-curricular activity.
-The two faculty/staff persons shall then arrive at a mutually agreeable decision whether the student shall be allowed to miss class.
+- A. If an instructor whose class will be missed due to an authorized absence has a prior unique learning activity scheduled on that class day, which if missed will significantly damage a student's learning, then it shall be the responsibility of the instructor whose class would be missed to confer with the faculty or staff member responsible for the approved field trip or co-curricular activity relative to this conflict. - B. The instructor's policy on the taking of quizzes or examinations or submitting other course requirements shall not directly penalize a student who misses a quiz, exam, or submission due to an authorized class absence.
+The instructor may permit a student to make up such a quiz or examination or may not allow such a makeup, provided that the student is not directly penalized as a result of the instructor's decision. - C. If an instructor judges that a student is performing so poorly in class that it would not be wise for the student to be absent from class, then the instructor shall discuss this judgment both with the student and the faculty or staff member in charge of the field trip or co-curricular activity with the goal of seeking agreement about whether or not the student will miss class.
 If such an agreement cannot be reached, then the case shall be referred to the Vice President for Academic Affairs.